 - Write reports and summaries: detailing data collection and analysis; identifying areas for program improvement, programming gaps, and areas or groups disproportionately affected by chronic diseases; and communicating the effectiveness and impact of program interventions.

 - Utilize data to assist in monitoring grant and program activities to aid in successful achievement of program objectives and goals.

 - Participate in activities aimed at revising, implementing, and evaluating relevant state plans and/or strategic plans related to chronic diseases and prevention.

-REQUIREMENTS: A masters degree in epidemiology, public health, biostatistics or other health care related field.
+REQUIREMENTS: Masters degree in epidemiology, public health, biostatistics or other health care related field.
 Additional training and experience in the application of epidemiological principles and practices is required, including surveillance, investigative techniques, implementation and control measures and evaluation measures, and system design and implementation.

 View the job description and apply online here.